 In the fifth installment of the Leprechaun horror-comedy film series — following Leprechaun 4: In Space (yes, really) — we get a black drag queen who seduces a demonic leprechaun in search of his magical flute.
 Later on, the drag queen’s friends witness her moaning and rocking back in forth in bed.
 They think she’s getting it on; but she’s actually being murdered by the leprechaun.

 2. Scary Movie (2000)

 The Wayans brothers’ Scary Movie effectively revived the genre of corny film parodies.
-Their film largely mimics the 1996 horror hit Scream (a film written by gay screenwriter Kevin Williamson that helped revive the teenage slasher genre), but its two killers turn out to be a gay couple — one of which is played as an over-the-top effeminate (and closeted) teenager played by Damon Wayans.
-His character later claims to be straight, much to the dismay of his lover, both of which have girlfriends.
+Their film largely mimics the 1996 horror hit Scream (a film written by gay screenwriter Kevin Williamson that helped revive the teenage slasher genre), but its two killers turn out to be a gay couple — one of which is played as an over-the-top effeminate (and closeted) teenager by Damon Wayans.
+His character later claims to be straight, much to the dismay of his male lover who, like him, also has a girlfriend.

 3. The Skin I Live In (2011)